atomone-hub/genesis/README.md

 the multichain multitoken universe that we call the Cosmos.

-AtomOne will lead the development and praxis of giving representation to every subcommunity (or political party), each defined and strengthened by their own living constitutions that state their values, missions, philosophies and so on.
+AtomOne will lead the development and praxis of giving representation to every (sub)group (such as a political party), each defined and strengthened by their own living constitutions that state their values, missions, philosophies and so on.
 This will foster a more diverse ecosystem of specialized zones in coopetition (cooperation and competition) with each other despite irreconciliable differences.
 AtomOne will be a base for many more partyhubs, and itself function as a partyhub in relation to Gaia.
+There will be many partyhubs in a great sea of divisions, and from this soup will emerge specialization, interoperation through common protocols, and fault tolerance in numbers, we pray for the helping hand of reason, wisdom, foresight, empahty, temperance, and all other necessary faculties.

 #### Role as Minimal IBC/ICS Hub
 While AtomOne aims to steer Gaia toward safe decisions, it cannot by itself determine the decisions made by the Cosmos Hub.
-Yet Cosmos needs minimal IBC/ICS hubs.
+Yet, Cosmos *needs* minimal IBC/ICS hubs without any hanging issues, and as mentioned in the Declaration of Genesis, there is an issue.
 Ergo, AtomOne must not only guide Gaia, but it must also run the desired alternative minimal IBC/ICS hub in addition to Gaia.

-AtomOne re-commits to the original vision and primary mission of Gaia to serve as a minimal IBC/ICS hub secured by a staking token.
+AtomOne re-commits to the original vision and primary mission of Gaia to serve as a minimal IBC/ICS hub secured by a staking token that targets 2/3 of the stake to be bonded.
 We believe that minimizing the risk profile is necessary as an existential issue for the hub, and an issue of financial security of the highest order for not just the hub but its hosted shards and IBC connected network (in other words, everyone).
 When there is a double-spend attack on the hub, the staking tokens of those responsible for the attack should be used to compensate the victims, and the remainder of the penalty burned.
 A staking token of an exchange zone for example must consequently have additional risks, and so $ATOM1 occupies a niche of minimal risk profile in comparison.

 IBC/ICS hubs should in general remain conservative in its function and offer utility through dependability and scaling.
 Any experiments that change the nature of the hub belong in new forks or splits, and an ideal hub enables them despite and because of differences.
 In the Cosmos there is no need for contention as on Earth because there is no limitation of finite land.
-We can always create new sovereignties that are aligned with what we need.
+We can always create new forks/splits/groups that are better aligned with what we need.

 We are not concerned about any business plan or tokenomics strategy for the AtomOne hub besides offering the scaling of transaction throughput through ICS1.5.
-We anticipate that our approach will successfully and sufficienty capture the (massive) niche market need for utmost security in IBC token transactions and ICS1.5 shard hosting, and serve as the basis for all the functionality that all people will need and want; and if it cannot be done through the spirit of these Founding Documents and the living AtomOne Constitution then it shall be done in the next generation that splits or forks from this AtomOne hub.
+We anticipate that our approach will successfully and sufficienty capture the niche market need for utmost security in IBC token transactions and ICS1.5 shard hosting, and serve as the basis for all the functionality that all people will need and want; and if it cannot be done through the spirit of these Founding Documents and the living AtomOne Constitution then it shall be done in the next generation that splits or forks from this AtomOne hub.

-The term "minimal" refers not to the totality of functionality offered by all the consumer chains hosted by ICS1.5, but rather the design of the root and core shards of the AtomOne hub, the tokenomics of hub, its business plan, and its responsibilities; sometimes confusingly referred to as simply "the hub".
-A "minimal hub" should be understood in this context; so smart contract systems and VMs would not belong on the minimal hub, but they are exactly what ICS1.5 is meant to host on AtomOne.
+The term "minimal" refers not to the totality of functionality offered by all the consumer chains hosted by ICS1.5, but rather the design of the root hub, and core shards of the AtomOne hub, the tokenomics of hub, its business plan, and its responsibilities; sometimes confusingly referred to as simply "the hub".
+"The hub" used to refer to the root hub (shard) but this term should be deprecated because with ICS the term is ambiguous.
+A "minimal hub" should be understood in this context; smart contract systems and VMs would not belong on the minimal root hub, but they are exactly what ICS1.5 is meant to host on "core shards" and "consumer shards".

-We must always take care to distinguish what is core AtomOne as opposed to the fast functionality offered by consumer chains that are hosted on AtomOne.
+All shards (chains) are secured by the same validator set as the main hub chain.
+The shards that are owned and governed by AtomOne itself are called "core shards" and they are shards necessary for AtomOne as defined in these founding documents and living constitution; while those hosted on behalf of others are called "consumer shards".

+We must at all times distinguish between what is core vs consumer, not only in our code, documentation, and specifications, but also to the end user through all commensurate reasonable means at our disposal.

+#### Limitations of Powers
+The powers not delegated to the AtomOne hub by the Constitution, nor prohibited by it to the consumer chains, are reserved to the consumer chains respectively, or to the stakers, token holders, and people; or to other splits or forks of the AtomOne hub.

 The hub's root shard, IBC, and ICS1.5 implementations must stay minimal and only perform what is specified in these Founding Documents, or must be amended to the living AtomOne Constitution.
 The business plan of the hub must likewise be strictly limited to what is defined in these documents.
-All other functionality can be hosted on top of the ICS1.5 hosting layer.
+All other functionality can be hosted on top of the ICS1.5 hosting layer on consumer chains and must not be confused for AtomOne functionality, and it should be clear which governing body is the responsible party for each consumer shard.

-The powers not delegated to the AtomOne hub by the Constitution, nor prohibited by it to the consumer chains, are reserved to the consumer chains respectively, or to the people, or other splits or forks of the AtomOne hub.

-We also need to take care to be explicit about who or what governing body is responsible for which ICS1.5 shards or chains.
-The ones that are owned and governed by AtomOne itself are called "core shards" (since they shard the necessary functionality of AtomOne) while those hosted on behalf of others are called "consumer chains".
-AtomOne should not subsidize any ICS1.5 core shards that are not necessary to fulfill the specification of these documents.
+AtomOne must not subsidize any ICS1.5 core shards that are not necessary to fulfill the specification of these documents.
+No core shard shall host arbitrary smart contracts from the general public--AtomOne will not itself become the maintainer for smart contract systems and virtual machines.
+Instead these must run as consumer chains with their own governing body.
+However they are funded, they must.

 When it comes to the innovative spirit and creative potential beyond those specified in these founding documents and the living constitution, we recommend